Hamlet (1990 film): Production

 Zeffirelli announced production of the film in April 1989 at a press conference in Los Angeles.
 Mel Gibson was at that same press conference, where it was announced that he would play Hamlet.
 Zeffirelli had set out to make a Shakespearian adaptation that would be accessible and appealing to younger viewers, and casting Gibson was considered an intent to lure said audience into seeing it.
 Glenn Close was another obvious choice, having had recent box-office success with such Hollywood thrillers as Jagged Edge and Fatal Attraction.

 Financing was provided on loan from a Dutch bank by Carolco Pictures, Barry Spikings' Nelson Entertainment, and Sovereign Pictures for approximately $16 million.
 Filming was set to begin on 23 April 1990, with an 11-week shooting schedule.

 Gibson, who had grown up idolizing one of his costars, legendary Shakespearean actor Paul Scofield, compared the experience of performing Shakespeare alongside him to being, "thrown into the ring with Mike Tyson".

 Dunnottar Castle, Stonehaven and Blackness Castle were used as locations in the film.
 Dover Castle provided the main location for Elsinore Castle, the home of Hamlet and his family.
 Interiors were filmed at Shepperton Studios in London.

 Norma Moriceau was the project's initial costume designer, but quit for unknown reasons, to be replaced by Maurizio Millenotti.
 Tailors from Shepperton assembled the costumes.

 The film attracted little attention from major Hollywood studios, until post-production, when companies such as Warner Bros., Paramount, and Orion expressed interest in purchasing the film.
-Nelson Entertainment, which held the North American distribution rights, licensed theatrical exhibition to Warner as part of an incentive to lure Gibson into making Lethal Weapon 3.
-Despite Nelson owning a home video arm, they sold the video rights to Warner as well.
+Nelson Entertainment, which held the North American distribution rights, licensed theatrical exhibition to Warner Bros. as part of an incentive to lure Gibson into making Lethal Weapon 3.
+Despite Nelson owning a home video arm, they sold the video rights to Warner Bros. as well.
 Warner Bros. attempted to attract high schools with study guides and vouchers for students.
-An hour-long educational video titled Mel Gibson Goes Back to School was released in conjunction with the film, showing the actor lecturing Hamlet to a group of high-school students in Los Angeles.
+An hour-long educational video titled Mel Gibson Goes Back to School was released in conjunction with the film, showing the actor lecturing on Hamlet to a group of high-school students in Los Angeles.